-AC Mitigation – It is no secret that finding space to construct the new pipeline infrastructure needed to meet today’s growing energy demand is becoming increasingly difficult.
-That is why existing High Voltage Overhead Power Line corridors are attractive options for shared right of ways.
-Pipelines buried in close proximity to power lines are subject to electromagnetic induced AC current causing potential shock hazards for the public or personnel and raising the risk of AC corrosion, resulting in the need for AC mitigation.
+It’s no secret that finding space to construct the new pipeline infrastructure needed to meet today’s growing energy demand is becoming increasingly difficult.
+That’s why existing high-voltage overhead power line corridors are attractive options for shared right of way.
+Pipelines buried near power lines are subject to electromagnetic-induced AC current, causing potential shock hazards for the public or personnel and raising the risk of AC corrosion.

-Corrosion Service specializes in understanding electrical interference on pipelines, and in conjunction with the most advanced modeling software, is capable of providing industry leading stray current DC interference or AC mitigation system designs that improve safety and reduce the risk of AC Corrosion, mitigate safety risks and eliminate harmful interference.
+Corrosion Service specializes in identifying and addressing AC interference on pipelines.
+In conjunction with the most advanced modeling software, we can provide industry-leading stray current AC mitigation system designs.
+These improve safety and reduce the potential of corrosion, mitigate safety risks, and eliminate harmful AC interference.

-All pipeline systems subject to electrical interference are different, and whether the project is new build, rehabilitation or routine maintenance, our talented team of industry professionals is empowered to understand the unique characteristics of every enquiry.
-This is important because as an organization, Corrosion Service strives to provide the extremely high level of support and partnership to provide the customized solutions that our clients require on a daily basis.
+All pipeline systems subject to AC interference are different, regardless of whether the project is a new build, rehabilitation, or routine maintenance.
+Our talented team approaches each job in a unique, calculated, and proactive manner.
+Corrosion Service strives to provide the extremely high level of support and partnership to provide the customized solutions that our clients require on a daily basis.

 Our Electrical Interference Mitigation Services include: